yaso9/easy-video-player/readme.txt

 none

 == Changelog ==

+= 1.0.8 =
+* Added a new shortcode parameter "loop" to start playback again from the beginning when the video ends

 = 1.0.7 =
 * Video shortcode now accepts custom class names which can be used to customize the player